surveysparrow/surveysparrow-ios-sdk/README.md

 ## SDK integration (Deployment Target 9+)

 ### Add SurveySparrowSdk Framework
-Add SurveySparrowSdk Framework to your project either by using CocoaPods or directly embed binary
+Add SurveySparrowSdk Framework to your project either by using CocoaPods or directly embedding binary
 #### Using CocoaPods
 Add the following line to your `Podfile` file under `target`
 ```swift